 It is sometimes easy to get lost in the details of nutritional science, to be overly focused on individual ingredients or nutrients.
 To be sold a product as a magic bullet.
 Of course you can take curcumin alone and there is science to back this up, speak to your medical practitioner on whether this might suit your needs.
 We recommend enjoying turmeric itself, with some caveats, and taking a whole food approach.

-A whole food approach does not mean chasing down a tablespoonful of turmeric powder everyday.
-Better to consume a variety of herbs and spices on a daily basis.
+A whole food approach does not mean chasing down a tablespoonful of (medicinal) turmeric powder everyday.
 A teaspoonful here or there, a culinary dose, will suffice.
+Consume turmeric at the same time as other foods.
+Some people are sensitive to its effects, gastrointestinal distress and larger doses thin the blood.
 To gain maximum benefit from a polyphenol rich diet, prioritise as wide variety of foods as possible, including vegetables, whole grains and legumes.
-Eat a rainbow of colours.
-Enjoy fruit, nuts and seeds.
+Eat a rainbow of colours, enjoy fruit, nuts and seeds.
+Consume a variety of herbs and spices on a daily basis.

 Prioritising real food provides a host of macro and micro nutrients that a supplement or two cannot provide.